(40 ILCS 5/17-132)

 (d) The appropriate officers of the Employer shall certify and submit the payroll records no later than 30 calendar days after each predesignated payday.
 The certification shall constitute a confirmation of the accuracy of such deductions according to the provisions of this Article.

-Each Charter School shall designate an administrator as a "Pension Officer".
+Each Charter School and contract school shall designate an administrator as a "Pension Officer".
 The Pension Officer shall be responsible for certifying all payroll information, including contributions due and certified sick days payable pursuant to Section 17-134, and assuring resolution of reported payroll and contribution deficiencies.

-(e) The Board has the authority to conduct payroll audits of a charter school to determine the existence of any delinquencies in contributions to the Fund, and such charter school shall be required to provide such books and records and contribution information as the Board or its authorized representative may require.
-The Board is also authorized to collect delinquent contributions from charter schools and develop procedures for the collection of such delinquencies.
+(e) The Board has the authority to conduct payroll audits of a charter school or contract school to determine the existence of any delinquencies in contributions to the Fund, and such charter school or contract school shall be required to provide such books and records and contribution information as the Board or its authorized representative may require.
+The Board is also authorized to collect delinquent contributions from charter schools and contract schools and develop procedures for the collection of such delinquencies.
 Collection procedures may include legal proceedings in the courts of the State of Illinois.
-Expenses, including reasonable attorneys' fees, incurred in the collection of delinquent contributions may be assessed by the Board against the charter school.
+Expenses, including reasonable attorneys' fees, incurred in the collection of delinquent contributions may be assessed by the Board against the charter school or contract school.